LelsersLasers/UnderwaterWorld/README.md

             - Still not fast enough by a little bit + slow on startup
             - Sort of works when `GENERATION_DIST - VIEW_DIST == 2`
                 - But then, constantly generating chunks + many never get used
-        - On first load, full build chunks but still one at a time
 - 3d fish/boids
     - Performance
         - 3d space partitioning